TrueBad0ur/k3s_in_cloud/README.md

 ansible-playbook playbooks/site.yml -i inventory.yml
 ```

-Copy ~/kube/kubeconfig from amster node to local
+Copy ~/kube/kubeconfig from master node to local

 Change 127.0.0.1 to your master node ip there